 - Family matters, including relationship issues

 - An alcohol or drug abuse problem

 Employees and their household members can use the E.A.P. for free as soon as they become an employee.
 If the employee and/or dependent(s) need more specialized services or treatment, such as legal or financial services, or treatment for substance abuse, the E.A.P. will make referrals for additional treatment that may have an additional cost.

 Contact the E.A.P. at 800-272-7252 or https://www.resourcesforliving.com (username: STET, password: STET).

 Each calendar year, all full-time employees are eligible to participate in Stetson University's flexible spending accounts.
 Stetson University offers a medical/dental and childcare reimbursement account.
 Participation in flexible spending is designed to reduce the employee's taxable income reported to the IRS.

-* Eligible dependents, as defined by the Internal Revenue Service and certified domestic partners and domestic partner's children.
+* Eligible dependents, as defined by the Internal Revenue Service

 Stetson University provides an employer-funded Defined Contribution 403(b) Retirement Plan for benefit eligible employees who work at least one thousand (1,000) hours per year and whose employment is not incidental to their education program(s) at Stetson University.
 There is an additional employee elective deferral option available under the plan that enables employees to further augment retirement savings with their own contributions.

 All exempt employees are paid monthly, on the last business day of the month.
 Non-exempt employees are paid bi-weekly on Fridays.
-The university offers direct deposit services with many local banking institutions and encourages employees to participate.
+The university offers direct deposit services to many local banking institutions and encourages employees to participate.